p13tarunkk/p13tarunkk.github.io/_posts/2023-01-16-Writing-PM-product-management-resume.md

 > Make your CV stand out in the first 10 seconds.
 Order matters!

 A good resume will not just get you shortlisted by the Hiring and Recruiting managers, but also sets your impression throughout your interviews.
 Consider your resume your space-constrained advertisement that you carry with you to every interview.<br>
 Resume should of course state the details about your background, including work experience, education, skills, projects and interests.
-Though your current role is important, especially when you are applying for similar positions, your current and past responsibilities add much less value. <br><b>Prioritize your achievements and value</b> delivered to the organizations.The most important things should come first and be highlighted.
+Though your current role is important, especially when you are applying for similar positions, your current and past responsibilities add much less value. <br><b>Prioritize your achievements and value</b> delivered to the organizations.
+The most important things should come first and be highlighted.
 Generally, <b>Reverse-Chronological order</b> works best, especially if you have the relevant experience. <br>10 second rule says that HR and hiring managers generally spend about 10 seconds skimming your resume and deciding your shortlisting.
 Anything more than 1 page means you are demanding more time and reducing your chances.
 Your resume should act as a credible hook and <b>evoke enough curiosity</b> to call you for the interview.

  <i>Pro Tips:-